 How to Cash a Payroll Check Without ID?

 Our recommendations on how to cash a payroll check without ID are pretty similar.
 The easiest way is to open a checking account.
-Then request your employer to deposit your payroll check into your checking account directly.
+Then request your employer to direct deposit your payroll check into your checking account.
 Some employers assist with opening a bank account, especially those that require accounts to be open at a particular bank.

 Another option is to deposit your check via an ATM.